joubin/DNSPython/readme.md

-### DNSPython
+### DNSlookup

-DNSPython is a simple command line interface to check on the status of your world wide resolutions.
+dnslookup is a simple command line interface to check on the status of your world wide resolutions.
+It relies on the system installed nslookup to make requests.

 ##### Installation:
 <pre>
-pip install dnspython-lookup
+pip install dnslookup
 </pre>
 ##### Usage:

 <pre>
-dnspython-lookup facebook.com
+dnslookup facebook.com
 Result for facebook.com
 Country 	DNS IP 		Result
 BD 	203.112.202.195 	 173.252.110.27